kjnh10/pcm/README.md

 This is a command line tool to manage programming contest and provides some commands like below.

-* prepare your work directory for a contest. of course downloading samples.
+* prepare your work directory for a contest. of course downloading samples. (only for AtCoder and codeforces for now)
+* prepare your work directory for a problem. of course downloading samples. (for any contest kmyk/online-judge-tools works for)
 * test your code with sample case.
+* test your code with randomly genarated cases.
 * submit yourcode to the contest site. (only for AtCoder and codeforces for now)

-Actually, this is just a my own wrapper of kmyk/online-judge-tools.
+This is just my own wrapper of [kmyk/online-judge-tools](https://github.com/kmyk/online-judge-tools).

 ## Demo
 ![screencast](https://github.com/kjnh10/pcm/blob/sample-gif-test/demo.gif)